-What we can take away from these studies is that THC and CBD work in unison, but that high CBD marijuana strains may be the best choice in this case, giving us the best of both worlds — pain relief with clear headedness and without strong psychoactive effects.
+What we can take away from these studies is that THC and CBD work in unison, but that high CBD marijuana strains may be the best choice in this case, giving us the best of both worlds—pain relief without the strong intoxication.

 Arthritis patients’ experiences with cannabis

-When it comes to experiences of real patients, there are more than a few interesting stories online.
+When it comes to the experiences of real patients, there are more than a few interesting stories.

 Arthritis sufferers seem to find relief in cannabis, regardless of whether they smoke, eat edibles or apply topical ointments.

-Here are just a few of the more interesting ones shared by arthritis patients, but feel free to investigate this yourself.
+Here are just a few of the more interesting ones shared by arthritis patients.

 Best strains for arthritis